-- Staff at Avanti House Primary take the time to get to know each child and build positive relationships with the children.
-Children are encouraged to speak to an adult they feel safe with and staff also conduct pupil voice to gain a better understanding of their views, challenges and feelings. - > At the start of each year, teachers work with the classes to develop their Network Hands.
+- > Staff at Avanti House Primary take the time to get to know each child and build positive relationships with the children.
+Children are encouraged to speak to an adult they feel safe with and staff also conduct pupil voice to gain a better understanding of their views, challenges and feelings.
+Staff will also support children through discussions and conferencing. - At the start of each year, teachers work with the classes to develop their Network Hands.
 Children are encouraged to reflect and design a hand with five people they can speak to regarding safeguarding and pastoral needs.
-This is displayed in each class. - > Our PSHE curriculum allows an opportunity to learn and discuss social, emotional mental health topics - > Our PRE, Yoga curriculum and collective worship provides opportunities to reflect on big questions, practice meditation and develop our spiritual insight. - > We run internal interventions, which include; nurture groups, planting nurture groups and mindfulness meditation. - > Teachers create a pupil passport for all children on the SEN register, this allows staff to be aware of each child's strengths, challenges, tips to support and triggers. - > Pupils with SEN are also supported to develop their social skills through interventions such as lego therapy and nurture groups. - > We have used previously commissioned NLP4KIDS to work with children to develop self-regulation and the Zones of Regulation - > Avanti Institute have also provided AHP with a school counsellor who is based on site once every two weeks. - > We provide extra pastoral support for listening to the views of pupils with SEN. The SENCO is also the Pastoral Lead and is readily available for pupils and families.
+This is displayed in each class. - > Our PSHE curriculum allows an opportunity to learn and discuss social, emotional mental health topics - > We are fortunate to have a lovely forest school area where forest school practitioners run sessions with groups of children, available for parents to sign up and pay for. - > We also host whole school focus weeks, such as Diversity Week and Neurodiversity Week, where children learn about different SEND and connect these to famous individuals with similar needs. - > internal workshops to develop mental health awareness, including First Aid Training for Year 6 that covers mental health topics. - > Our PRE, Yoga curriculum and collective worship provides opportunities to reflect on big questions, practice meditation and develop our spiritual insight. - > We run internal interventions, which include; nurture groups, planting nurture groups and mindfulness meditation. - > Teachers create a pupil passport for all children on the SEN register, this allows staff to be aware of each child's strengths, challenges, tips to support and triggers. - > Pupils with SEN are also supported to develop their social skills through interventions such as lego therapy and nurture groups. - > We have used previously commissioned NLP4KIDS to work with children to develop self-regulation and the Zones of Regulation - > Avanti Institute have also provided AHP with a school counsellor who is based on site once a week.

+- The school has linked up with NHS Educational Mental Health Practitioners who will collaborate with the SENCO to run various sessions for pupils, classes (Brain Buddies), parents, and staff. - > We provide extra pastoral support for listening to the views of pupils with SEN. The SENCO is also the Pastoral Lead and is readily available for pupils and families.

 14. What support will be available for my child as they transition between classes or settings or in preparing for adulthood?
+Transition from Nursery to Avanti House Primary